UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v3.1.md

 ### Breaking Changes

-We adhere to [Semantic Versioning](https://semver.org/), thus a this version is _backwards compatible with version 3.0._
+We adhere to [Semantic Versioning](https://semver.org/), thus this version is _backwards compatible with version 3.0._

 A detailed list of non-breaking changes are available in the